zellwk/zellwk.com/src/posts/2021-01-20-year-end-review-2020.md

 When I fall short of my goals, I feel bad about it as well.

-These negative emotion doesn't forward me in the direction I want to move, so I'm not going to set goals anymore.
+These negative emotions don't push me in the direction I want to move in, so I'm not going to set goals anymore.
 Instead, I'm going to work on a theme this year.
-This helps me by creating fewer expectations for myself and gives me more room to manouvre.
+This helps me by creating fewer expectations for myself and gives me more room to manoeuvre.

 ### Subscriber growth